 - Even if you feel your infection has cleared up, keep taking this antibiotic until the course is finished (unless you are told to stop by your doctor).
 This is to prevent the infection from coming back.
 A course of treatment with this antibiotic usually lasts for a few days.
 If you still feel unwell after finishing the course, go back to see your doctor.

-- If you have an infection that keeps recurring or is chronic (long-term), you may be prescribed pivmecillinam to take over a longer period of time.
+- If you have an infection that keeps coming back or is long-term (chronic), you may be prescribed pivmecillinam to take over a longer period of time.
 If so, your doctor will ask to see you on a regular basis so that your progress can be monitored.
 You will need to have a blood test from time to time to check that your kidneys and liver are working properly.

-- Some people develop thrush (redness and itchiness in the mouth or vagina) after taking a course of antibiotics.
+- Some people develop thrush (a fungal infection causing redness and itchiness in the mouth or vagina) after taking a course of antibiotics.
 If this happens to you, speak with your doctor or pharmacist for advice.